Consolidate your pensions online

 Buying a pension annuity

-As well as the type of annuity you choose, the annuity income you get can depend on things like your age, health and where you live.
+As well as the type of annuity you choose, the annuity income you get can depend on things like:

 Generally, the older you are, the higher the annuity rates you’ll be offered.
 You’re also likely to be offered higher annuity rates if you have a shorter life expectancy for other reasons, for example you’re in poor health or you’re a smoker.

+It’s important to know that you don’t have to buy your pension annuity from the company that’s been managing your pension plan: it’s a good idea to compare annuities from several providers to find the one that suits you best.
 You can compare pension annuity rates online, use an annuity calculator, or speak to a financial adviser if you’re not sure what to do, in particular if you’ve got a high-value pension pot or you’re looking at more complex annuity options.

-You may also want to consider whether a guaranteed annuity rate (GAR)’s offered as part of a pension scheme.
+PensionBee has partnered with Legal & General to offer a pension annuity to anyone who would prefer a different option to our drawdown service.
+You may also want to consider whether a guaranteed annuity rate (GAR) is offered as part of a pension scheme.
 If this is an option, the pension provider will guarantee to pay a particular rate on your annuity if you also take an annuity out with them.

 Risk warning